Goldinteractive/gold-features/README.md

 ```

 ### Publish changes
-If you only changed the docs there is no need to publish a new feature version.
+> If you only changed the docs there is no need to publish a new feature version.

-But always run the `yarn lerna:updated` to make sure you did not change anything by accident.
+Run `yarn lerna:updated` to make sure you did not change anything by accident.
 This will check whether a new package is required.
 > Make sure that only your changed project pops up.